-This could be the point where chaos descends upon the home and nobody knows exactly what to do but don’t worry, it doesn’t have to be that way.
-Some common boiler problems can be resolved without even having to call an engineer out but if an engineer is needed, (and if in doubt always get in touch with an engineer) you can get a free boiler repair quote with our service.
+Some common ATAG boiler problems can be resolved without even having to call an engineer out but if an engineer is needed, (and if in doubt always get in touch with an engineer) you can get free boiler repair quotes with our service.

-ATAG boilers with digital wireless room stats may lead to the boiler turning on unexpectedly.
-If this happens, just double check that the minimum room temperature setting is fairly low (8°C to 12 °C) because if it's too high then when the room temperature falls below that temperature the wireless room stat will alert the boiler and heat the house up.
+If this happens, double check that the minimum room temperature setting is fairly low (8°C to 12 °C) because if it's too high then when the room temperature falls below that temperature the wireless room stat will alert the boiler and heat the house up.

 This error code means that the pressure is less than 1 bar or pump pressure increase is too low (no pump detection).